Methodology

 Smart Money Cohort Threshold

 The default smart-money cutoff is the 80th percentile within the eligible manager segment.
-When a quarter has fewer than the minimum cohort size, we expand the cohort to the top eligible managers and persist the effective cutoff used for that quarter.
+When a quarter has fewer than the minimum cohort size, we expand the cohort to the top eligible managers and persist the effective cutoff used for that quarter, so historical labels do not shift when later quarters are rebuilt.

 - Base cutoff: 0.80 Holder IQ percentile for eligible hedge-fund managers